Muay Thai training in Thailand: a list of important things that you should know before you travel to Bangkok.

-I went for a Muay Thai training in Thailand this summer to level up my game.
-I didn't know what to expect and I couldn't find many reliable sources of information online.
-I would like to share a few observations with you about training in the homeland of Muay Thai to make your life a bit easier once you're there.
+I went for a Muay Thai training in Thailand to level up my game.
+I didn't know what to expect and I didn't find many reliable sources of information online.
+I would like to share a few observations with you about training in the homeland of Muay Thai.
+I hope this will make your decision of training in homeland of Muay Thai easier.

-Reason number two: you train with the best.
+Reason number two: you will train with the best.
 You will get a chance to learn from - and spar with - great native Thai fighters.
 They've got a great stamina and abs made of steel so you really need to push yourself to be up for the task.
-Some of the best Thai boxers in the world often visit Thailand for this purpose.

-Apart from regular gyms, you can also train in one of the camps.
-They are located outside of Bangkok and typically provide everything you need to focus just on training.
+You can also start training in one of the Muay Thai camps.
+They are located outside of Bangkok and provide everything you need to focus just on your training.

 There are plenty of training opportunities in Thailand, but that's not all the city has to offer.
 One of the great things is that you can relax and relief your sore muscles after the heavy day of training with a proper Thai massage.